Pika-Software/gm_moonloader/README.md

 -- Tries to compile given file in lua directory
 -- and return true if successful, otherwise false
 success: bool = moonloader.PreCacheFile(path: string)

----- Hooks ----
--- Executes when .moon file was compiled
--- Path is relative to lua directory GM:MoonFileCompiled(path: string)
 ```

 ## Compilation